 The characteristics of a good bunker

-Both companies target a specific market and claim to guarantee a certain quality.
-This is what Ferriën from RevBunker considers the most important features of the shelters he builds:
+Both companies focus on a specific market and claim to guarantee a certain quality.
+Ferriën from RevBunker considers these the most important characteristics of the shelters he builds:

 - Protects against nuclear incidents